carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

  * Using the monolithic repository may add overhead for those *integrating* a standalone sub-project, even if they aren't contributing to it, due to the same disk space concern as the point above.
-The availability of the sub-project Git mirror addesses this, even without SVN access.
+The availability of the sub-project Git mirror addresses this, even without SVN access.
  * Preservation of the existing read/write SVN-based workflows relies on the GitHub SVN bridge, which is an extra dependency.
 Maintaining this locks us into GitHub and could restrict future workflow changes.